CFD Modeling of Turbulent Multiphase Combustion

 - Type of combustion: premixed, non-premixed, partially premixed

-- Note that none of CFD model can give correct results unless they are well validated against experimental or power plant data
+- Note that none of the CFD models can give correct results unless they are well-validated against experimental or power plant data

-Apart from the selection of turbulence model and enthalpy transport , we have to selection the coal combustion as following ways:
+Apart from the selection of turbulence model and enthalpy transport, we have to select the coal combustion as the following ways: